browserengineering/book/book/browsersandweb.md

 [Gecko](https://en.wikipedia.org/wiki/Gecko_(software)) rendering engine was originally developed by Netscape starting in 1997; the [Firefox](https://en.wikipedia.org/wiki/Firefox) browser is descended from this codebase.
+During the first browser war period, nearly all of the core features you will implement in your browser that goes along with this book were added, including CSS, DOM, and JavaScript.

- During this time, essentially all of the features you will implement in your browser were added, including CSS, DOM, and JavaScript.
-The second browser war, which according to Wikipedia was [2004-2017](https://en.wikipedia.org/wiki/Browser_wars#Second_Browser_War_(2004%E2%80%932017)), was between a variety of browsers - Internet Explorer, Firefox, Safari and Chrome in particular.
+ The "second browser war", which according to Wikipedia was [2004-2017](https://en.wikipedia.org/wiki/Browser_wars#Second_Browser_War_(2004%E2%80%932017)), was between a variety of browsers - Internet Explorer, Firefox, Safari and Chrome in particular.
 Chrome split off its rendering engine subsystem into its